hbctraining/main/jobs/job_analyst_mp.md

 * Interest in development of bioinformatic pipelines
 * Experience interacting with clients and/or collaborators

+* *Position may be tailored to a more **senior research scientist** role if background and experience exceeds qualifications posted.*

 ## About us
 The [Harvard Chan Bioinformatics Core (HBC)](https://bioinformatics.sph.harvard.edu/) is a team of skilled and personable bioinformaticians.
 We are a central resource for bioinformatics research, services and training at Harvard and across the Boston biomedical community.
 We work closely with biomedical scientists to develop and execute innovative workflows to analyze, interpret, visualize and distribute scientific discoveries derived from the analysis of high-throughput data.